atria-soft/ewol/doc/tutorial/010_ObjectModel.md

 	APPL_INFO("We just create a button widget with unique ID=" << tmpButon->getId() << " name='" << tmpButon->propertyName.get() << "'");
 ```

-Note that all object created are ememory::SharedPtr base for the current version on std::shared_ptr.
-We wrapped it because the current inplementation of std::shared_ptr is not thread safe, and we want use a thread-safe version of it.

 **Note:**

 ```